cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 <!-- 2<sup>28</sup>2<sup>12</sup>+2<sup>5</sup>+2<sup>0</sup> -->

-Taking into account the encoding and ignoring the less optimal tag 224, there is one single-byte type-0 (prefix) reference, 31 (2<sup>5</sup>-2<sup>0</sup>) two-byte references, 4064 (2<sup>12</sup>-2<sup>5</sup>) three-byte references, and 26843160 (2<sup>28</sup>-2<sup>12</sup>) five-byte references for type-0 references.
+Taking into account the encoding and ignoring the less optimal tag 224, there is one single-byte straight (prefix) reference, 31 (2<sup>5</sup>-2<sup>0</sup>) two-byte references, 4064 (2<sup>12</sup>-2<sup>5</sup>) three-byte references, and 26843160 (2<sup>28</sup>-2<sup>12</sup>) five-byte references for straight references.
 268435455 (2<sup>28</sup>) is an artificial limit, but should be high enough that there, again, is no practical limit to how many prefix items might be used in a Packed CBOR item.
-The numbers for type-1 (suffix) references are one quarter of those, except that there is no single-byte reference and 8 two-byte references.
+The numbers for inverted (suffix) references are one quarter of those, except that there is no single-byte reference and 8 two-byte references.

 {:aside}
 > Rationale:
-Experience suggests that prefix packing might be more likely than suffix packing.
-Also for this reason, there is no intent to spend a 1+0 tag value for suffix packing.
+Experience suggests that straight (prefix) packing might be more likely than inverted (suffix) packing.
+Also for this reason, there is no intent to spend a 1+0 tag value for inverted packing.

+## Concatenation

+The concatenation function is defined as follows:

+* If both left hand side and right hand side are arrays, the result of the concatenation is an array with all elements of the left-hand-side array followed by the elements of the right-hand side array.

+* If both left hand side and right hand side are maps, the result of the concatenation is a map that is initialized with a copy of the left-hand-side map, and then filled in with the members of the right-hand side map, replacing any existing members that have the same key.

+{:aside}
+> NOTE:
+  One application of the rule for straight references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump data item.
+  Note that this pattern provides no way to remove a map entry from the prefix table entry.

+* If both left hand side and right hand side are one of the string types (not necessarily the same), the bytes of the left hand side are concatenated with the bytes of the right hand side.
+  Byte strings concatenated with text strings need to contain valid UTF-8 data.
+  The result of the concatenation gets the type of the unwrapped rump data item; this way a single argument table entry can be used to build both byte and text strings, depending on what type of rump is being used.

+* Other type combinations of left hand side and right hand side are not valid.

 ## Discussion